UH Hilo Writing Placement Assessment

 What is the UH Hilo Writing Placement Assessment?

-The Writing Placement Assessment (WPA) is a timed essay writing activity that determines what level writing course you will be assigned to if you are a non-native speaker of English OR you are a native speaker of English, but you do not possess SAT-W or ACT scores.
+The Writing Placement Assessment (WPA) is a timed essay writing activity that determines what level writing course you will be assigned to if you are a non-native speaker of English or you are a native speaker of English, but you do not possess SAT/ACT scores, or a Smarter Balanced score of 2 or higher.

 Who does not take the assessment?